Eugene Barrett

 Eugene Walter Barrett (June 30, 1931 – November 8, 2003) was an American serial killer who murdered three women he was romantically involved with in Honolulu, Hawaii from 1959 to 1995.
-He was sentenced to life imprisonment for the final murder, and died behind bars in 2003.
+He was sentenced to life imprisonment for the final murder and died in prison in 2003.
 He was the first confirmed and one of only three known serial killers active in the state, the others being the unidentified Honolulu Strangler and the Kauai serial killer.

 Early life

 Eugene Walter Barrett was born on June 30, 1931, in Oakland, California, the older of two sons born to Howard and Emily Barrett (née Amorin).
-Little is known about his childhood, other than the fact that he studied at the Washington Intermediate School in Honolulu, HI until he dropped out in the ninth grade.
+Little is known about his childhood, other than the fact that he studied at the Washington Intermediate School in Honolulu until he dropped out in the ninth grade.
 He later joined the Army and fought in the Korean War, but was dishonorably discharged in 1955 due to his excessive drinking.